A mischevious physics-based arcade game

 It combines fast-paced arcade gameplay with physics-based destruction for a boxload of quirky, slapstick fun and a staggering amount of head injuries.

 An aerial twin-stick action shooter

-MaD started as solo project for itch.io's Game Off 2018, and is currently being expanded into a fully-featured title for an upcoming Steam release.
+Dieselhawk started as solo project for itch.io's Game Off 2018, and has aspirations of being expanded into a fully-featured title.

 The game's primary mechanic involves blending two weapons together to combine their effects into a more powerful weapon.
 Players can mix-and-match a variety of weapons on-the-fly to produce a huge variety of unique effects and firing patterns, which keeps the game fast, varied, and fun.

-I started as an independent 3D artist, freelancer, and entrepreneur nearly 10 years ago, and have been honing my skills as a game developer and 3D generalist ever since.
-I've worked across a variety of disciplines, including environment, character, and weapon art, programming and development, and UI/UX design.
+I started as an independent artist, freelancer, and entrepreneur over 10 years ago, and have been honing my skills as a game developer and 3D generalist ever since.
+I've worked across a variety of disciplines, including game art, UIX design, programming, and development.

 I have a passion for unusual soft drinks.
-When I'm not playing or working on video games, I enjoy crafting miniatures for Dungeons & Dragons.
+When I'm not playing or working on video games, I enjoy crafting miniatures for Dungeons & Dragons, and tinkering with (breaking) my computer & car.
 I live in the greater Boston area, and don't really mind the cold.